MarleaM/Anti-Spotify/resources/documentation/setup.md

  ~/your_folder_for_git_clones/OffBeets/frontend
 ```

-run this command to download the dependencies:
+Run this command to download the dependencies:
 ```
 npm install
 ```

-now, to activate, do npm run dev:
+To activate, run the following command:
 ```
 npm run dev
 ```

 Now, you should be ready!

-ctrl + click on the link in your terminal, and you will be able to access the site.
+Ctrl + click on the link in your terminal, and you will be able to access the site.